mozman/ezdxf/docs/source/tutorials/ocs_usage.rst

 .. image:: gfx/insert_2.png

-To rotate a block reference around another axis than the block z-axis, you have to find the rotated z-axis (= extrusion vector) of the rotated block reference, following example rotates the block reference around the block x-axis by 15 degrees:
+To rotate a block reference around another axis than the block z-axis, you have to find the rotated z-axis (extrusion vector) of the rotated block reference, following example rotates the block reference around the block x-axis by 15 degrees:

 .. code-block:: python